Catch-up Premium Funding

-- Purchasing of resources to supplement learning, such as CGP publications and reading books.
+- Purchasing of resources to supplement teaching and learning, such as web-cams, an elibrary and Google Classroom.

 - Additional time for Subject Leaders to support teachers in identifying gaps in learning from Spring and Summer 2020 and planning the delivery of these additional learning objectives to individuals, groups and whole classes.

-We continue to track pupils throughout the year using our bespoke assessment and tracking system in school and we will be using this system to monitor the impact of catch-up funding on pupil progress and attainment, ensuring that teachers, teaching assistants and SLT liaise regularly with the Assessment Coordinator and that further planning and implementation takes place when necessary.
-Teachers will continue to communicate regularly with parents to inform them of any gaps in a child's understanding and the ways in which they are being supported to achieve their full potential and 'catch-up' throughout this academic year.
+We continued to track pupils throughout the academic year 2020-21 using our bespoke assessment and tracking system in school and we used this system to monitor the impact of catch-up funding on pupil progress and attainment, ensuring that teachers, teaching assistants and SLT liaised regularly with the Assessment Coordinator and that further planning and implementation took place when necessary and continues to do so.
+Teachers will continue to communicate regularly with parents to inform them of any gaps in a child's understanding and the ways in which they were supported to achieve their full potential and 'catch-up' throughout last academic year and well as moving forwards into each academic year.